 Caen was not the capital of the Duchy of Normandy when William became Duke.
 However, it is located 9 miles (15 km) inland from the English Channel, making it a good base for him and his family to go back and forth from his Duchy to his new kingdom.

 He built the enormous Château de Caen in the city, putting the city on the map and making it the capital.
 Interestingly, the Château is built from Caen stone, which is the same stone that he used to build the Tower of London in England.

-9. His half-brother commissioned the Bayeux tapistry for him
+13. His half-brother commissioned the Bayeux tapestry for him.

-William’s mother may have been from common stock, but that didn’t mean William was prepared to cast his maternal family aside once he was Duke of Normandy and King of England.
+William’s mother may have been a poor commoner, but that didn’t mean William was prepared to cast his maternal family aside once he was Duke of Normandy and King of England.